PASTURE MANAGEMENT PRACTICES

 (1) Burning: Burning should be done once in a year, especially when the forage crops are over-mature and fibrous.
 This is to encourage regrowth of the grasses and legumes.

-(2) Fencing: This is the partitioning of the pastures into sections called paddocks to facilitate rotational grazing.
+(2) Fencing: This is the partitioning of the pasture into sections called paddocks to facilitate rotational grazing.

-(3) Application of Fertilizer: Application of fertilizers in the pastures ensures rapid and succulent growth of pastures because of increase in the fertility of the soil.
+(3) Application of Fertilizer: The application of fertilizers in the pastures ensures rapid and succulent growth of pastures because of the increase in the fertility of the soil.

 (4) Weed Control: Weeds should be removed regularly from the pasture to prevent competition with forage plants for nutrients and space.